Why Should Customers Choose You Over A Competitor?

 - How your product or service is unique from other offerings available on the market.

 Note that both of these elements are essential.
 If you have a product that customers want, but everyone else in the market offers the same thing, it obviously does not differentiate you.
-On the other hand, if you have an innovative offering that is unique to your industry, but there is no customer demand for it, then that also is not a true competitive advantage.
+On the other hand, if you have an innovative offering that is unique to your industry, but there is no customer demand for it, then you still don't have a true competitive advantage.

-When you identify your competitive advantage, it helps you promote your product or service in a way that specifically appeals to customers’ needs, and also shows why your offering is superior to competitors.
+When you identify your competitive advantage, it helps you promote your product or service in a way that specifically appeals to customers’ needs, and also shows why your offering is superior to your competitors'.
 This leads to the most effective marketing—and more business for you!

 How do you find your competitive advantage?

-- Start with your target audience, your clients.
+- Start with your target audience: your clients.
 What do they spend their days doing?
 What do they care about?
 What are their pains, their challenges?
-(Create buyer personas if you haven’t yet!)
+(Tip: create buyer personas if you haven’t already!)

 - How does a product or service like yours help alleviate those pains and challenges?
 In other words, how does a product or service like yours benefit this target customer?
 List as many ideas as possible.
 (Hopefully, this is an exercise you’ve already done as part of your market research in developing your product or service.)

-- Now—do all your competitors also solve the same challenges as you do in #2?
-Do you all do it the same way, or do you do something different?
+- Look at your answers from step 2.
+Do all your competitors also solve the same challenges as you?
+Do you all solve the problem in the same way, or do you do something different?
 Perhaps you offer higher quality, a lower price, a superior set of features, or a completely unique offering.

-- Identify the strongest benefits of your product/service that you have but competitors don’t, or that you do much better than competitors (higher quality, faster, cheaper, etc.).
+- Identify the strongest benefits of your product/service that you have but competitors don’t, or that you do much better than competitors (higher quality, faster, lower cost, etc.).
 Remember, these have to be things your customers really care about.

-Here’s an example.
-I’ve worked with several insurance agencies, and most of the agencies in the industry like to use their many years in business and their outstanding customer service as a value proposition.
-Now, each of them thinks that this differentiates them, but really, if everyone is saying the same thing, this is not a competitive advantage.
+Let's look at an industry-specific example.
+Many insurance agencies in the industry like to use their many years in business and their outstanding customer service as their value proposition.
+Each agency of them thinks that this differentiates them, but if everyone is saying the same thing, this is not a competitive advantage.
 Instead, the most successful insurance agencies look for unique ways to differentiate from their competitors, such as offering sophisticated technology solutions to clients that complement their insurance policies.

-Once you’ve identified your competitive advantage, don’t just use it strategically to create compelling messaging in your inbound marketing efforts.
-Be sure to consider how you can use your competitive advantage in the context of client retention as well.
+Once you’ve identified your competitive advantage, use it strategically to create compelling messaging in your inbound marketing efforts.
+Don't forget to incorporate your competitive advantage into your client retention marketing strategy too!